ZengjfOS/AR1021_Calibration/README.md

         ...
     }
   ```
-* Calibration values output in logcat
+* Calibration values output in logcat, This is 7" panel.
   ```
     ...
     V/MCHP    ( 1793): minX: 426